sahinyurek/docs/docs/administration/organization/preview-organizations.md

     The Organization preview window opens.

-    You can see details like the name, decription, logo, rules, and locked status of the organization.
+    You can see details like the name, decription, logo, sharing rules and lock status of the organization.
     You can also view the list of users who belong to the organization.

     <img src="../images/organization-preview.png" alt="Preview organization details" width="1000" height="1000"/>